 The catch: the offset is tied to the live version of Roblox.
 Roblox quietly ships a new version roughly every week, and if your installed Roblox isn't on the current live version, ExoPanda has nothing valid to pull.
 That mismatch is what almost every ERR-OFFSET report comes down to.

-If you'd rather not install a bootstrapper, you can manually push Roblox onto the current live version using the Windows Run dialog.
+If you'd rather not turn on the bootstrapper, you can manually push Roblox onto the current live version using the Windows Run dialog.

 Open Run by pressing Win + R, or by searching “run” in the Start menu.

 Roblox ships engine updates roughly weekly.
-Your local install only updates when you launch through the official launcher (or a bootstrapper).
+Your local install only updates when you launch through the official launcher.
 If you launch the game directly from a shortcut, your client can quietly fall behind — and that's when ExoPanda can't find a matching offset.
+The ExoPanda bootstrapper sidesteps the whole problem by handling the launch for you.

 No. ERR-OFFSET is a local error inside the Hub.
 Nothing is sent to Roblox, no requests fail server-side, and no in-game actions are taken while the error is showing.